petitparser/dart-petitparser/README.md

 ```

 > [!TIP]
 > Subclassing of definitions only works well, if you keep your parsers dynamic like in the example above (`Parser` or `Parser<dynamic>`).
 While this might increase reusability of your parser definitions, it might also increase your code size and come with extra run-time cost.
-To avoid, specify the desired static types or [let Dart infer them](https://dart.dev/guides/language/type-system#type-inference).

 To use just a part of the parser you can specify the start production when building.
 For example, to reuse the number parser one would write: